whaakman/azure-docs.nl-nl/articles/multi-factor-authentication/multi-factor-authentication-end-user-signin-alt.md

-<properties
+---
-	pageTitle="Signing in using an alternate method with Azure Multi-Factor Authentication" description="This page will describe how a user can signin using an alternate method with Azure MFA." services="multi-factor-authentication"
+title: Signing in using an alternate method with Azure Multi-Factor Authentication
+description: This page will describe how a user can signin using an alternate method with Azure MFA.
-	documentationCenter=""
-	authors="kgremban"
-	manager="femilao"
-	editor="curtland"/>

-<tags
-	ms.service="multi-factor-authentication"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="08/04/2016"
-	ms.author="kgremban"/>
+services: multi-factor-authentication
+documentationcenter: ''
+author: kgremban
+manager: femilao
+editor: curtland

+ms.service: multi-factor-authentication
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 08/04/2016
+ms.author: kgremban

+---
 # Signing in using an alternate method with Azure Multi-Factor Authentication
 The following section will show you how to sign in with an alternate method when your primary method may not be available.

 ## To sign in with an alternate method
 <ol>

 <li>Sign in to an application or service such as Office 365 using your user name and password.</li>